benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 used in production by Koding so it has many performance based fixes and improvements by default.

 Writing Kites and using it is the most important part.
-Once you startto use it, you can feel the simplicity of the API.
+Once you start to use it, you can feel the simplicity of the API.
 The Kite library is easy to use because it shares the same philosophy as Go.
 It uses some of the best open source projects written in Go (such as etcd).
 Go made it simple to